 The Nipah virus has affected most parts of the world and has proven itself as a dangerous disease.
 But we have dealt with it efficiently before, and it doesn’t mean that we can withdraw our safety practices and become an open target for it to hit us again.

 We should always maintain hygienic habits to avoid the spread of NiV; otherwise, we will be trapped again in its deadly trap.
-For a hygienic living, you can follow the above-mentioned ways to stay safe.
+For clean living, you can follow the ways mentioned earlier to stay safe.
 You can get all essential cleaning commodities from your local stores or online since online shopping in Saudi Arabia has been on the rise; after the Covid 19 pandemic had struck.
 Be aware of the Nipah virus and live a safe and long healthy life ahead.

 What is Nipah Virus, and How to Deal with it?

 This article about Nipah Virus was written only for informational purposes after intense research on different content sources available on both online and offline mediums.
 The products mentioned in it do not prevent, treat or cure any disease.
-If you have any of the above-mentioned symptoms, then you should follow the given preventive measures in the article and immediately consult with your doctor.
+If you have any of the symptoms mentioned earlier, then you should follow the given preventive measures in the article and immediately consult with your doctor.
 Use the mentioned products to keep yourself and your surroundings safe and hygienic.